imesh/stratos-devstack/README.md

 - Once the above configuration is complete go to the AWS management console/instances and create an image from the above instance.
 Make a note of the image id (AMI-ID), this needs to be specified in the cartridge definition.

 - Now go to https://<stratos-host-public-ip>:9443/console and login using admin/admin.

+- Use the Configuration Wizard to configure Stratos.